-The Ottoman Empire is founded in Asia Minor, in present-day Turkey, during the 14th Century.
+The Ottoman Empire is founded during the 14th Century.
 From a small geographical base the empire quickly expands.
-At its zenith it incorporates Anatolia, the Balkan states, Bulgaria, Greece, the Middle East, Hungary, North Africa up to the Moroccan frontier, Kurdistan and Mesopotamia (present-day Iraq), Armenia and Azerbaijan.
+At its height it incorporates Anatolia, the Balkan states, Bulgaria, Greece, the Middle East, Hungary, North Africa up to the Moroccan frontier, Kurdistan and Mesopotamia (present-day Iraq), Armenia and Azerbaijan.

-Fortune turns at the end of the 17th Century when the Ottomans are forced to relinquish Hungary.
+Fortune turns against the empire at the end of the 17th Century when control over Hungary is lost.
 The empire's long slide to oblivion has begun.
-By the middle of the 19th Century it has become the "sick man of Europe."
-Dissatisfaction with the monarchy comes to a head on 24 July 1908 when the Committee of Union and Progress (CUP), popularly known as the 'Young Turks', take control of the government.
+By the middle of the 19th Century it has become the "sick man of Europe".
+Attempts to reform the administration of the empire come to a head on 24 July 1908 when the Committee of Union and Progress (CUP), popularly known as the 'Young Turks', force Sultan Abdül Hamid II to reinstate parliamentary rule.
 More background.

 Ahmet Cemal Pasha: Born on 6 May 1872 in Istanbul, the capital of Ottoman Empire.
 He is the son of military pharmacist.
-A trained military officer, Cemal joins the CUP while in service, working as a military operative for the committee.
+A trained military officer, Cemal joins the CUP while in military service.
 By the time of the 'Young Turk' revolution of 1908 he is a leader of the CUP.

 Ismail Enver Pasha: Born on 22 November 1881 in Istanbul.
 A trained military officer, he is a leader of the Young Turk revolution.

-Mehmet Talat Pasha: Born in 1874 in Edirne, in eastern Thrace (the Balkan Peninsula), he is not a Turk but of Pomak descent.
+Mehmet Talat Pasha: Born in 1874 in Edirne, in Eastern Thrace (the European portion of Turkey bordering Bulgaria and Greece).
+He is not a Turk but of Pomak (Bulgarian) descent.
 His father is a minor Ottoman official.
 As a senior telegraphist and member of the CUP, Talat plays a key role in the planning of the Young Turk revolution.

 1894-1896 - Ottoman repression of the empire's Armenian population results in the deaths of up to 300,000 Armenians and is condemned around the world.
 (Lower estimates place the number of Armenians killed during this period at between 20,000 and 30,000.)

-1908 - Political instability in the Ottoman Empire following the Young Turk revolution gives foreign powers the opportunity to seize occupied territory.
+1908 - Political instability in the empire following the election of a Young Turk government gives foreign powers the opportunity to seize Ottoman territory.
 Austria annexes Bosnia and Herzegovina.
 Bulgaria proclaims its complete independence.
 Italy invades Libya in 1911, taking the capital Tripoli and other port towns.
-In 1912 the empire loses all its European territory except part of eastern Thrace bordering Greece and Bulgaria.
+In 1912 the empire loses all its European territory except Eastern Thrace.

 1909 - Between 20,000 and 30,000 Armenians are massacred in the Adana (Cilicia) region of southern Turkey.
 The CUP government denies responsibility, blaming the sultan, who is subsequently deposed.